Robust-MBDL: A Robust Multi-branch Deep Learning Based Model for Remaining Useful Life Prediction and Operational Condition Identification of Rotating Machines: Feature extraction

-where $a$ in $\mathbb{R}$ and $b$ in $\mathbb{R}^{+}$ are the location parameter and the scaling (dilation) parameter of the wavelet respectively. $\psi(t)$ is the mother wavelet function which should be chosen according to the signal inputs.
+where $a$ in $\mathbb{R}$ and $b$ in $\mathbb{R}^{+}$ are the location parameter and the scaling (dilation) parameter of the wavelet, respectively. $\psi(t)$ is the mother wavelet function, which is defined according to the signal inputs.
 In the paper, the Morlet wavelet \cite{lin2000feature} was chosen.
 This mother wavelet is similar to human perception (both hearing and vision).
-The Morlet wavelet formula is given by
+The formula for the Morlet wavelet is as follows:

 where $\beta=\omega_0^2$ and $c_{\psi}=\sqrt{\pi/\beta}$.